 Unit testing is a functional testing method that those in the field have different opinions about.

-These two groups each have valid arguments as there are both advantages and disadvantages to unit testing.
+These two groups each have valid arguments, as unit testing has advantages and disadvantages.
 Knowing what is good and what is bad about unit testing helps you figure out whether or not you want to use it or at least understand in what capacity you might need it.

 What is Unit Testing?

 Unit Testing is one of the many stages of software testing and looks at single units, otherwise known as components, individually.
-This validates that each component of the software being tested works as it is designed to.
+This validates that each software component being tested works as designed.
 Each unit is the smallest functional part of the software that can be tested and normally only has one input and one output.

-Unit testing is done during the coding phase while the software or other product is being developed to make sure it is clear of bugs and ready before its release.
+Unit testing is done during the coding phase while the software or other product is being developed to ensure it is clear of bugs and ready before its release.

 Advantages of Unit Testing